Early careers

 As an apprentice you won’t get stuck doing the photocopying and making the tea, you’re involved in projects straight away.
 Our apprentices are engaged in hands-on projects in client-facing roles.

-No, we recruit a lot of students and the average age at PwC is only 33.
+No, we hire a lot of students and the average age at PwC is only 33.

 PwC is a great place to start your career, and if after you complete your apprenticeship you decide it’s time to move on, having experience at PwC on your CV will definitely get you noticed.
 Gaining additional qualifications, such as the ACA, through your training gives you more relevant experience and credibility to a career in accountancy than any degree.